Unbiased inference for discretely observed hidden Markov model diffusions: A variance bound for the delta particle filter

 \section{A variance bound for the delta particle filter}

 In this section we give theoretical results for the $\Delta$PF (Algorithm \ref{alg:delta-pf}) in the setting of HMM diffusions, which can be used to verify finite variance and therefore consistency of related estimators.
+In particular, Corollary \ref{theo:maincor} below can be used to verify Assumption \ref{a:abstract-pf}.